 He was busy most of his working life designing buildings for the State.
 However, he designed two of Reykjavik’s most beautiful residential buildings in the last decade of his life.
 The first one is at Hávallagata 24.
 It was designed for the principal of the Icelandic Co-Operative School, owned by the Union of Icelandic Cooperatives.

 The second house is on the next lot, Hofsvallagata 1.
 It was built for a bank manager and is the last residential building designed by Guðjón.
 The family had lived in the US and had a few peculiar ideas regarding the overall structure of the house (at least for Iceland at the time).
 One was an attached garage, from which you could walk into the house.

 Despite the two houses being designed roughly the same time, they are pretty different in style.
 The principal’s house is designed in a late neoclassical style.
 In contrast, the bank manager’s house was designed in a national-romantic style, popular in Danish villas at the turn of the 20th century.

 Gísli Halldórsson – One of Iceland’s Most Influential Architects

 Gísli had a long career as an architect.
 Born in 1914 and died in 2012, he not only worked as an architect but was a city council member.
 He had a seat in the regional building and planning committees in the 1960s.

-Some of his more famous works are the Laugardalshöll Sports Hall, Hotel Natura, the Reykjavik Police Station by Hlemmur, The Toll House in Tryggvagata (with a mosaic artwork by Gerður Helgadóttir), and Pósthússtræti 9, the house nestled between Guðjón Samúelsson’s buildings Hotel Apotek and Hotel Borg.
+Some of his more famous works are the Laugardalshöll Sports Hall, Hotel Natura, the Reykjavik Police Station by Hlemmur, The Customs Authorities building in Tryggvagata (with a mosaic artwork by Gerður Helgadóttir), and Pósthússtræti 9, the house nestled between Guðjón Samúelsson’s buildings Hotel Apotek and Hotel Borg.

 Högna Sigurðardóttir – Iceland’s Most Famous Brutalist Architect